cenit-io/cenit-docs/docs/integrations/connector_factory.md

 The algorithm code contains several details which require to be modified to fit particular requirements related to the API, such as:

+- The variable info is used instead of the variable more

+- The header If-Modified-Since is introduced in the submit options hash

+- The parameters page and per_page are used instead of offset and limit

+- The values of the variables items and info were obtained from the response

+- The variable info[:more_records] is used to determine if there are more records to be requested

+- The variable task.state[:offset] takes the value of the current page (info[:page]) increased in 1.

+After those modifications, the algorithm's code looks like the one below.

 ```
 # Get dependencies
 ns = Cenit.namespace(:Zohocrm)